 The Distribution segment brings our commitment to technological leadership and value-added services to the distribution business.
-The Distribution segment is the third largest power transmission/motion control industrial distributor in North America.
-We provide products including bearings, mechanical and electrical power transmission, fluid power, motion control, automation, material handling components, electrical control and power distribution, and MRO supplies to a broad spectrum of industrial markets throughout North America.
-Locations consist of over 200 branches, distribution centers and call centers across the United States (including Puerto Rico) and in Mexico.
-We offer approximately four million items, as well as value-added services, to a base of over 60,000 active customers representing a highly diversified cross section of North American industry.
+The Distribution segment is a leading power transmission, motion control, electrical and automation, and fluid power industrial distributor with operations throughout the United States.
+We provide products including bearings, mechanical and electrical power transmission, fluid power, motion control, automation, material handling components, electrical control and power distribution, and MRO supplies to a broad spectrum of industrial markets throughout the United States.
+Locations consist of over 240 branches, distribution centers and call centers across the United States (including Puerto Rico).
+We offer approximately four million items, as well as value-added services, to over 65,000 active customers representing a highly diversified cross section of North American industry.